ahmadhaidar-lb/Proximie_Exercise/README.md

 #To Build And Run this PROJECT:

-1- Download the zip Folder.
+1- Download the zip Folder.\n
 2- Extract it.
 3- Open it from your IDE ( Visual Studio for example).
 4- Open your terminal and run npm i command.